stevezhenghp94/gatech-deeplearning-gastroml/README.md

 --learning_rate 1e-4 --scale_learning_rate_cnn 1.0 \
 --save_dir ../checkpoints --recipe1m_dir path_to_dataset
 ```
+SZ comment: Full command wouldn't work for me, I had to tweak by setting some args manually in src/args.py.

 2. Recipe generation from images and ingredients (loading from 1.)